nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Standard Event Pattern
-* Used to provide consistency across Framework and user code
+* Used to provide consistency across framework and user code
-* Standard Event Pattern `EventArgs`
+* The standard event pattern uses `EventArgs`
   * `System.EventArgs`
   * Predefined class with no members
   * Base class for conveying information for an event